Shankarri/Trivia-game/README.md

 7. In all 3 times, answer will be displayed in the right side of the page.

-8. After all the questions are done, your score of correct answer, incorrect answer and unanswered will be displayed at the last page.
+8. After all the questions are done, your score for correct answer, incorrect answer and unanswered will be displayed at the last page.

-9. You can restart the game and play it again also.
+9. You can restart the game by clicking on "Restart Game" button.

 # Good Luck !